MaShisongLab/t/README.md

 .........   ........
 ```
 #### b.
 Conduct enrichment assay to identify TF regulators for the modules
-The Perl script "getArabidopsisRegulatorTFs.pl" will do the job.
-It takes the modules from the file "modules_to_analyze.txt" to conduct an enrichment assay to identify potential TF regulators.
-Results are outputted to a file named "results.regulator.tfs.txt", which can be open in EXCEL.
+The Perl script "`getArabidopsisRegulatorTFs.pl`" will do the job.
+It takes the modules from the file "`modules_to_analyze.txt`" to conduct an enrichment assay to identify potential TF regulators.
+Results are outputted to a file named "`results.regulator.tfs.txt`", which can be open in EXCEL.

 The command to use:
 ```shell